"Burmantofts, Mabgate and Lincoln Green are areas rich with history and life."

 What’s Happening Now

 Kat and Dahab want to meet as many local people as possible and create opportunities for us all to get to know each other.
-They’re starting with an East Leeds Gift Exchange, where you can give and receive a home-made gift with a neighbour.
+They started with an East Leeds Gift Exchange, where you could give and receive a home-made gift with a neighbour.

-They are also looking for local artists to create designs inspired by the neighbourhood, that we’ll use when we’re promoting the Neighbourhood Plan.
+They did a call out for local artists – soon to be announced!
+The call out was to create designs inspired by the neighbourhood, that we’ll use when we’re promoting the Neighbourhood Plan.

 What’s Coming Up